SolidOS/solid-panes/README.md

 HTML DOM element to work in, and the data object, and it does the rest.

-You can explicitly invoke a specific sub-pane, or you can just provide a DOM element to contain it, ask the pane system to pick the appropriate pane.
-It does this by calling each potential pane in order with the object, and asking whether it want to.
+You can explicitly invoke a specific sub-pane, or you can just provide a DOM element to contain it, and ask the pane system to pick the appropriate pane.
+It does this by calling each potential pane in order with the object, and asking whether it wants to render that object.
 Typically the pane chosen is the most specific pane, so typically a hand-written user interface will be chosen over a generic machine-generated one.

 These panes are used in the Data Browser - see mashlib https://github.com/linkeddata/mashlib